RED CLOVER

 What is it?

-The small but strikingly pretty flowers which are the parts (along with some of the green herb) that are typically used in herbal medicine from Red Clover, a plant that grows freely around the world wherever there are green and grassy spaces.
+In herbal medicine we use the small but strikingly pretty flowers of Red Clover; a plant that grows freely around the world where there are green and grassy spaces.

 FLOWER